 These body image issues plagued me through elementary, middle school, and high school, though I was self-aware enough to not let vanity rule my mouth and only my thoughts.
 I would rarely communicate my own lack of self-worth to others b/c I didn’t want to be the girl that was constantly complaining about her body.
 Instead, probably worse, I let satan wreak havoc inside my mind.

-This negative body image coupled with a decent gift of running placed me in positions where I was surrounded by women with similar struggles of body image and eating disorders, and this eventually led to my own disordered eating patterns.
+This negative body image coupled with a decent gift of running placed me in positions where I was surrounded by women with similar struggles with body image and eating disorders, and this eventually led to my own disordered eating patterns.
 Not to be beaten, but conscious enough to not allow me to totally dive into a full-fledged eating disorder, I began experimenting with limiting my calories and putting in extra miles to decrease my weight.
-This was effective to some extent – until I lost all will power on the weekend and had to eat food!
+This was effective to some extent – until I lost all willpower on the weekend and had to eat food!
 This pattern continued until I got married in my Junior year.
 For whatever reason, I lost my fast running times and ended up quitting the team.
 What was a hard time in life was really God taking away an idol that could have destroyed me if I would have continued down the road I was on.

 Fast forward 17 years and here I am – a woman who, by the Grace of God, was set free from disordered eating and body image issues (which is a whole different story I will share here down the road) and am raising three daughters, currently age 11, 5, and 2.
 So how does my past affect how I talk to my daughters about their bodies?